 Bonus 3.
 Limited Time

 The American Medical Association published a report exploring rural health physician workforce disparities in the United States.
-It concluded that there are not enough practicing physicians to meet the demand of rural communities.
+It concluded that there are not enough practicing physicians to meet the demands of rural communities.
 Only 12% of primary care physicians serve rural populations.
 60 million+ people live in rural areas, making this shortage potentially detrimental to many.
 Several factors contribute to this low number, including inadequate medical training programs for rural students and a general lack of interest.

 Conclusion: Credentialing Challenges For Rural Providers